Barış Atay

 Barış Atay Mengüllüoğlu (born 22 September 1981) is a Turkish actor and a politician of the Workers' Party of Turkey (TİP).

 Early life and education

-He is interested in Theater play since he was ten years old and acted in multiple shows during his early life.
+He was interested in theatre plays since he was ten years old and acted in multiple shows during his early life.
 He attended primary and secondary school in Antakya and studied Theater at the Yeditepe University in Istanbul, from where he graduated in 2009.

 Professional career

 He played in several Turkish TV series and movies and together with friends he established the Emek Sahnesi Theater in 2011.
 He is an outspoken critic of Recep Tayyip Erdoğan's policies and the application of the rule of law in Turkey.
 He acted in the theater play "Only a Dictator" (Sadece Diktatör), which was widely viewed as a parody of Erdoğan.
 The play was subsequently prohibited to be performed in the Kadiköy district where the Emek Sahnesi Theater is located.
 As a reaction to this ban, he published the piece in the internet and the play was then shown in the Maxim Gorki Theater in Berlin.